 The NERVA-IIs would deplete their propellant at an altitude of 3450 kilometers, then Phase 3, the actual Mars expedition, would commence.
 The crews would leave their MEMs, climb down pressurized tunnels in the telescoping arms to their cabins, discard the spent NERVA rocket stages, and activate the nuclear-electric thrusters to complete spacecraft injection onto a trans-Mars trajectory.
 The astronauts would switch off the thrusters after an unspecified short period and the fleet would then coast around the Sun along a curving Mars-bound path.

-One-hundred-and-forty-five days out from Earth, the four ships would re-activate their nuclear-electric thrusters to begin deceleration.
-Then, on 23 September 1986, Mars's gravity would capture them into a high orbit.
+One-hundred-and-forty-five days out from Earth, the four ships would reactivate their nuclear-electric thrusters to begin deceleration.
+Then, on 23 September 1986, Mars would capture them into a high orbit.
 Their nuclear-electric thrusters would continue to operate for 23.5 days so that they would spiral down to a 1000-kilometer circular Mars orbit.

 During the spiral-down period, the four MEMs would undock and land on Mars, leaving the four ships unmanned.
 Relieved of the weight of the MEMs, the nuclear-electric ships could spiral inward toward Mars more rapidly.

 The MSFC team cited data from the Mariner IV Mars probe when they proposed an "Apollo-shaped" conical MEM design.
-Mariner IV had flown past Mars in July 1965, returning data that indicated that the planet's atmosphere was about 10 times thinner than expected.
+Mariner IV had flown past Mars in July 1965, returning data that indicated that the planet's atmosphere was about 10 times thinner than had been expected.
 Because of this, winged and lifting-body Mars landers, which would rely on aerodynamic lift to reduce the amount of landing and liftoff propellants they would need, were no longer considered feasible.
-The Apollo-shaped MEM design had been the subject of special study by Gordon Woodcock, a member of the MSFC study team.
+The Apollo-shaped MEM design had been the subject of special study by Gordon Woodcock, a member of the MSFC study team (see "more Information" below).

-After a month on Mars, each MEM's 27-ton ascent stage would blast its crew back to their orbiting nuclear-electric mothership.
-The crews would return to the cabin modules, then the ascent stages would be cast off.
+After a month on Mars, the four 27-ton MEM ascent stages would blast their crews back to Mars orbit, where they would dock with their respective nuclear-electric Mars ships.
+The crews would transfer, then the ascent stages would be cast off.
 Because the Mars spacecraft would no longer carry the weight of the MEMs, outward spiral from Mars would last just 17.5 days, with Mars escape taking place on 12 November 1986.

 The 1966 study was among the last to look in detail at nuclear-electric propulsion until the late 1980s.
-Just seven years earlier, Stuhlinger had concluded his 1959 nuclear-electric freighter paper by predicting that a nuclear-electric cargo ferry would serve a U.S. moon base "from 1965-70 on."
-When he retired from NASA in 1975, however, the U.S. had abandoned the moon and nuclear-electric propulsion was little closer to flight than it had been in 1959.
-The last survivor of the German rocketeers brought in 1945 to the United States, Stuhlinger died at age 94 in May 2008.
+Just seven years earlier, Stuhlinger had concluded his 1959 nuclear-electric freighter paper by predicting that a nuclear-electric cargo ferry would serve a U.S. Moon base "from 1965-70 on."
+When he retired from NASA in 1975, however, the U.S. had abandoned the Moon and nuclear-electric propulsion was little closer to flight than it had been in 1959.
+Stuhlinger died at age 94 in May 2008.